FilipPano/react-boilerplate/README.md

     > The project’s assets that are used throughout the application are stored here.

     - **`icons`**
-    > Contains all icons as Functional Components
+    > Contains all icons as Components

-    - **`img`**
+    - **`resources`**
-    > Contains all images
+    > Contains all resources like images, videos etc.

 - **`components`**
     > All components that are presentational (can be reused even in different applications) are stored here.
-They can be either Functional or Smart (contain state which helps with the presentation)

 - **`containers`**
     > All components that contain the business logic of the application (are connected to the store or make sense only in this application) are stored here.